 The transformation from the rest frame of the observer to a standard reference frame requires a specification of the location on Earth of the instrument used for the observation in order to calculate the diurnal Doppler correction due to the Earth's rotation.
 The location, if specified, shall be represented as a geocentric Cartesian triple with respect to a standard ellipsoidal geoid at the time of the observation.
-While the position can often be specified with an accuracy of 1 meter or better, for most purposes positional errors of several kilometers will have negligible impact on the computed velocity correction.
-For details, see reference [14].
+While the position can often be specified with an accuracy of a meter or better, for most purposes positional errors of several kilometers will have negligible impact on the computed velocity correction.
+For details, see reference Greisen et al. (2006).

-OBSGEO-Xa - [floating-point; default: none]
+- OBSGEO-Xa [floating point; default: none].
 X-coordinate (in meters) of a Cartesian triplet that specifies the location, with respect to a standard, geocentric terrestrial reference frame, where the observation took place.
-The coordinate must be valid at the epoch MJD-AVG or DATE-AVG.
+The coordinate must be valid at the epoch MJD-AVG or DATE-AVG. - OBSGE0-Ya [floating point; default: none].

-OBSGEO-Ya - [floating-point; default: none]

 Y-coordinate (in meters) of a Cartesian triplet that specifies the location, with respect to a standard, geocentric terrestrial reference frame, where the observation took place.
-The coordinate must be valid at the epoch MJD-AVG or DATE-AVG.
+The coordinate must be valid at the epoch MJD-AVG or DATE-AVG. - OBSGE0-Za [floating point; default: none].

-OBSGEO-Za - [floating-point; default: none]

 Z-coordinate (in meters) of a Cartesian triplet that specifies the location, with respect to a standard, geocentric terrestrial reference frame, where the observation took place.
 The coordinate must be valid at the epoch MJD-AVG or DATE-AVG.

-Information on the relative radial velocity between the observer and the selected standard of rest in the direction of the celestial reference coordinate may be provided, and if so shall be given by the VELOSYS a keyword.
-The frame of rest defined with respect to the emitting source may be represented in FITS; for this reference frame it is necessary to define the velocity with respect to some other frame of rest.
-The keywords SPECSYS a and ZSOURCE a are used to document the choice of reference frame and the value of the systemic velocity of the source, respectively.
+Information on the relative radial velocity between the observer and the selected standard of rest in the direction of the celestial reference coordinate may be provided, and if so shall be given by the VELOSYSa keyword.
+The frame of rest defined with respect to the emitting source may be represented in FITS;